Floorp-Projects/Floorp/docs/contributing/debugging/debugging_on_windows.rst

 Alternatively, if you have generated the Visual Studio solution, via ``./mach build-backend -b VisualStudio``, opening this solution allows you to run ``firefox.exe`` directly in the debugger.
-Making it the startup project, by right clicking on it (it appears bold when it's the case) can be useful.
+To make it the startup project, right click on the project and select ``Set As Startup Project``.
+It appears bold when it's the case.
 Breakpoints are kept across runs, this can be a good way to debug startup issues.

 **Run the program until you hit an assertion.** You will get a dialog box asking if you would like to debug.
 Hit "Cancel".
 The MSDEV IDE will launch and load the file where the assertion happened.
-This will also create a Visual C++ Mozilla project in the directory of the executable by default.
+This will also create a Visual Studio Mozilla project in the directory of the executable by default.

 **Attach the debugger to an existing Mozilla process**.
 In the Visual Studio, select Debug > Attach to Process.
 If you want to debug a content process, you can **hover on the tab** of page you want to debug, which would show the pid.
 You can then select the process from dialog opened from "Attach to Process".
-For more information, see `Attach to Running Processes with the Visual Studio
+You can open ``about:processes`` to see the pid for all subprocesses, including tabs but also GPU, networking etc.
-Debugger <http://msdn.microsoft.com/en-us/library/vstudio/3s68z0b3.aspx>`__.
+For more information, see `Attach to Running Processes with the Visual Studio Debugger <http://msdn.microsoft.com/en-us/library/vstudio/3s68z0b3.aspx>`__.

 **Starting an MSIX installed Firefox with the debugger**.
 In Visual